Written on 10:48 AM by Right Click IT - Technology Services

 3. Failure to gain support from senior-level managers.
 The largest problems here are:

+1. Not demonstrating the level of effort required for full recovery.
+2. Not conducting a business impact analysis and addressing all gaps in your recovery model.
 3. Not building adequate recovery plans that outline your recovery time objective, critical systems and applications, vital documents needed by the business, and business functions by building plans for operational activities to be continued after a disaster.
+4. Not having proper funding that will allow for a minimum of semiannual testing.

 I still have a binder with our Y2K contingency plan.
 Will that work?